hainqh2506/QA_System/README.md

 # Question_Answering_System
 This is a question answering system code implementation.

-# Question Answering System with LLM, Qdrant, and Raptor Indexing
+# Question Answering System with LLM, MILVUS, and Raptor Indexing

 ## Components